coffee2code/configure-smtp/readme.txt

 * SMTP password
 * If the SMTP connection needs to occur over ssl or tls

-In addition, you can instead indicate that you wish to use GMail to handle outgoing email, in which case the above settings are automatically configured to values appropriate for GMail, though you'll need to specify your GMail email address (including the "@gmail.com") and password.
+In addition, you can instead indicate that you wish to use Gmail to handle outgoing email, in which case the above settings are automatically configured to values appropriate for Gmail, though you'll need to specify your Gmail email address (including the "@gmail.com") and password.

 Regardless of whether SMTP is enabled, the plugin provides you the ability to define the name and email of the 'From:' field for all outgoing emails.